Frances 'Fanny' Burney

 Artistback to top

 - Edward Francisco Burney (1760-1848), Artist and cousin of Frances d'Arblay ('Fanny Burney').
-Artist associated with 18 portraits, Sitter associated with 1 portrait.
+Artist or producer associated with 19 portraits, Sitter associated with 1 portrait.

 Linked publicationsback to top